 In 1991 at the Cannes Midem Festival PINSKI ZOO was voted “Best Band “ at the British International Jazz Awards.

 Further European tours followed, a stint at New York’s Knitting Factory and a British Council tour of Poland.and a CD in 1994 on Slam Records –“ De-Icer” - live tracks from Europe and New York.

 Pinski Zoo continued to play in the late 90's and early 2000 but focussed on a diversity of projects between themselves rather than record.
 Jan released "Ghost Music" with Steve Iliffe and son Stefan brought into the mix, then later his music to silent film "Earth", whilst Steve Harris became more involved with his own outfit free improvising outfit Za-um.
 AFTER IMAGE is PZ's 2cd album featuring tracks from UK tours between 2003 -2005.
 The sound is the closest to the live sets - turn it up loud to feel the band in full flight.
 Jan and Steve Harris worked together with Zone K and Polish musicians,and recently before Steve's untimely death they played as a duet in a soundscape performance in Poole, which they had long promised themselves.

-Pinski Zoo's rhythm section featuring the mighty twin basses are working with renewed vigour, with a new line up featuring the beautifully fleet and groovesome playing of Patrick Illingworth on drums, heard to great effect on their 2007-2013 UK tours and more recently also with MIRRORS.
+Pinski Zoo's rhythm section featuring the mighty twin basses are working with renewed vigour, with a new line up featuring the beautifully fleet and groovesome playing of Patrick Illingworth on drums, first heard to great effect on their 2007-2013 UK tours and more recently also with MIRRORS.

 Rare Breeds - Jazz-Cafe Records